luisdiogo2071317/azure-docs.pt-pt/articles/key-vault/create-certificate-scenarios.md

 ```

-## <a name="get-pending-request---request-status-is-complete"></a>Obter pedido pendente - estado do pedido é "completo"
+## <a name="get-pending-request---request-status-is-complete"></a>Obter pedido pendente - estado do pedido é "concluído"

 ### <a name="request"></a>Pedir